 - Conduct product and system penetration tests and code reviews, ensuring that there are no exposed vulnerabilities that could be exploited

 The primary WannaCry attack vector was executed through a phishing campaign.
-Once inside an organisation’s network, the ransomware spread through a vulnerability in Microsoft’s SMB protocol.
+Once inside an organization’s network, the ransomware spread through a vulnerability in Microsoft’s SMB protocol.
 To prevent social engineering attacks such as phishing campaigns, targeted attacks, etc., your vendor should:

 - Require all employees to take annual training classes that provide phishing awareness and education on security and compliance